naifalshaye/nova-text-field-with-icon/README.md

-# Nova Text Field With Custom Icon
+# Nova text field with a custom icon
 A Laravel Nova text field with a custom icon

 ## Installation: